guidobouman/thesis/Documents/ResearchDocument/Subquestion 3.markdown

 ## Sub question 3
 > What are the differences & similarities between the human brain and the internet?

-### Comparison based on properties
-Brains vs The Internet, a property comparison.

 ### Data storage
 Synapses vs html pages